-If you are a parent carer and are caring for a child who is aged 16/17, you can ask us for a carer health and wellbeing assessment.
-This will include a parent carer transition assessment.
+If you are a parent carer and are caring for a child who is aged 16/17, you can request a parent carer transition assessment.
 The parent carer transition assessment will:

-- Support you to explore how the needs of your child may or may not be met differently when they turn 18 and how your caring role may change; - Support you to consider how these changes may impact on your health and wellbeing and what support you may need for yourself as your child approaches adulthood; - Offer signposting to other sources of information, advice and support that are relevant to you and your caring role through your child's transition to adulthood.
+- Support you to explore how the needs of your child may or may not be met differently when they turn 18 and how your caring role may change; - Support you to consider how these changes may impact on your health and wellbeing and what support you may need for yourself as your child approaches adulthood: - Offer signposting to other sources of information, advice and support that are relevant to you and your caring role through your child's transition to adulthood.

-If your child is aged 16/17, but you are not yet ready to consider their transition to adulthood and how this may impact on you then you can request a carer health and wellbeing assessment, and you will be given information on how to request a parent carer transition assessment at a later date if you wish one.
-If your carer health and wellbeing assessment or your parent carer transition assessment indicates that you may be eligible for carer support funded by Wiltshire Council Adult Social Care then you will be offered a carer support assessment.
-Eligibility will be assessed against the criteria in the Care Act 2014 and a support plan will be developed which outlines how your eligible needs may be met.
-This will include:
+If your child is aged 16/17, but you are not yet ready to consider their transition to adulthood and how this may impact you then you can request a carer health and wellbeing assessment, and you will be given information on how to request a parent carer transition assessment at a later date if you wish one.